 - The location of your test venue for Listening, Reading and Writing

-Please double-check all of this to make sure you don’t turn up at the wrong time or the wrong place.
-Please arrive at your test venue for the Listening, Reading and Writing sub-tests 30 minutes before your start time.
+Please double-check all the information to make sure you don’t turn up at the wrong time or the wrong place.
+Please arrive at the test venue for the Listening, Reading and Writing sub-tests 30 minutes before your start time.

 What should I bring?